-This is because you'll be at particularly high risk in the first weeks of term, when you're likely to come into contact with many new people of a similar age.
+This is because you'll be at particularly high risk in the first weeks of term, when you're likely to come into contact with many new people.

 Universities and colleges also advise students to be immunised against mumps before starting their studies.

-If you're not sure you've had two doses of the MMR vaccination, ask your GP for a catch-up vaccination.
+If you're not sure you've had 2 doses of the MMR vaccination, ask a GP for a catch-up vaccination.

 4. Get contraception

-Even if you don't plan to be sexually active while you're a student, it's good to be prepared.
+Even if you do not plan to be sexually active while studying, it's good to be prepared.

-Contraception and condoms are free to both men and women from any GP – it doesn't have to be your own – or family planning clinic.
+Contraception and condoms are free for everyone from any GP – it does not have to be your own – or family planning clinic.